Invest responsibly and sustainably with us!

 SFDR classification: article 9, dark green Fondita Healthcare

 This global healthcare fund has a social sustainability investment objective.
 The fund holdings economic activities work toward supporting several UN SDG goals, mainly the fund aims to improve Health and Wellbeing (UN SDG 3) and Gender Equality (SDG 5).
 The fund invests in companies that address current and unmet medical needs and provide access to medicine and medical care.
 This is achived by investing in companies active in innovation, production and distribution of medicines and healthcare equipment, tools and supplies as well as diagnostics and healthcare services.
 Operationally the companies act in a socially and environmentally responsible way.
 The fund emphasizes an external social sustainability objective that aims for improved access to medicine and an internal social objective of improved diversity, inclusion and equality.
 The environmental objective targets CO2 neutrality.The companies we invest in do not operate in sectors stated as unsustainable according to Fonditas Responsible Investment Policy.
 The companies’ activities are in-line with UN Global Compact criteria and OECD guidelines for multinational enterprises regarding human rights, labour, environment and anti-corruption and they follow good governance practices.
 Furthermore, the fund does not accept any breaches to the Do No Significant Harm Principle (EU Taxonomy).
+More information in our Prospectus.

-The objective of Fondita Sustainable Europe is sustainable investment.
+The objective of Fondita Sustainable World is sustainable investment.
 This objective is primarily achieved through the fund’s strategy of investing only in companies that enable, through their products or services, reduced CO2 emissions in accordance with SFDR article 9.3 and/or more efficient use of natural resources.
 These are the fund’s two focus areas.
 In addition, the fund excludes all companies active within fossil energy sources.
 The emissions of the holding (scope 1 & 2) are monitored regularly, and the holdings must have a clear strategy to reduce emissions.
 We also require the companies in which the fund invests to act responsibly in terms of their own environmental impact and social responsibility.
 The fund invests in companies that follow good governance practices.
+More information in our Prospectus.

 This page was last updated